Aston Martin that inspired James Bond's vehicle choice for sale on Trade Me

 After looking through an old file in the car, Timms found a handwritten letter by Harling addressed to the next owner.
 It described his 'regret but very best wishes' for passing the car on.

-Curious, Timms googled Harling's name along with 'Aston Martin' and a multitude of results showed up, indicating the link between the car and Fleming's fictional spy.
+Curious, Timms googled Harling's name along with 'Aston Martin' and a multitude of results showed up, indicating a link between the car and Fleming's fictional spy.

 "I started doing some Google searching and quite quickly came up with a raft of information on Robert Harling, Ian Fleming and a James Bond connection.